Cdog135/Collins-waterpolo/TechSpec.md

   - `scoreDisplay` (*HTMLElement*): Shows the current score.
   - `livesDisplay` (*HTMLElement*): Shows remaining lives.
   - `selectedPlayer`: The player that is currently highlighted on the start screen.
+  - `selectedMultiplayer`: The player selected by player 2 (if multiplayer toggled)

 - **Methods**:
   - `displayStartScreen`: Shows the welcome message and player selection options.
   - `updateScoreDisplay`: Refreshes the score display after each round.
   - `changeSelectedPlayer`: Switches the highlighted player on the start screen.
   - `displayEndScreen`: Shows the game-over screen with replay options.
+  - `toggleMultiplayer`: Toggles multiplayer, if selected, player two can choose a different character